No-hitter for 2nd straight day: Kluber pitches Yanks' gem - WHIZ News

 “I had butterflies in that ninth inning, I’m getting a little emotional now, even just getting to witness that was was really, really special,” manager Aaron Boone said.
 “And to see his teammates and the excitement of everyone for Corey and just the excitement for themselves being a part of such a thing.
 What a performance.”

-Kluber was pitching on that same mound when he was hurt after one inning last season, when he tore a muscle in his right shoulder on July 26 in his Texas debut.
-He said he didn’t even think about that until after that game when Robinson Chirinos, the former Rangers catcher now on the Yankees taxi squad, mentioned that it was better than his previous start in the $1.2 billion stadium.
+Kluber was pitching on that same mound when he was hurt after one inning last season, tearing a muscle in his right shoulder on July 26 in his Texas debut.
+He insisted that he didn’t even think about that until after that game when Robinson Chirinos, the former Rangers catcher now on the Yankees taxi squad, mentioned that it was better than his previous start in the $1.2 billion stadium.

 That was the second straight shortened season for Kluber, whose 2019 season ended May 1 when he was hit on the forearm by a comebacker.
 He left the Rangers as a free agent to sign an $11 million, one-year deal with the Yankees.

+“We expected some outings like that in our ballpark, unfortunately not against us,” Texas manager Chris Woodward said.
+“I can’t say enough good things about him.
+I’m not surprised by this guy’s success.
+I’ve watched this guy go through his routine and the work he puts in.”

-Right fielder Tyler Wade made a running catch of pinch-hitter David Dahl’s flyball for the second out in the ninth inning before Willie Calhoun’s game-ending groundout to shortstop Gleyber Torres in his first game back after being on the COVID-19 injured list.
+Right fielder Tyler Wade made a running catch of pinch-hitter David Dahl’s flyball for the second out in the ninth inning before Willie Calhoun’s game-ending groundout to Gleyber Torres in the shortstop’s first game back after being on the COVID-19 injured list.
 Wade entered in the third inning after Ryan LaMarre injured a hamstring.

 Boone, whose dad Bob caught Angels pitcher Mike Witt’s no-hitter at Texas in 1984, said he got nervous on the ball Dahl hit, thinking it was going to get down the line.
 Then he noticed what a good jump Wade had gotten on the ball.